by CSyphrett, Martin Maenza and Doc Quantum

 “What about?” snapped Belmont, his gaze falling upon Josh.
 The young boy had taken a break from his chores, his eyes fixed on the interaction between the two staff members.
 Belmont’s voice held a trace of annoyance as he scolded, “No one said you could stop dusting, boy!”

 “Sorry,” the fourteen-year-old mumbled, his hand gripping the duster with newfound determination.
-But despite his feigned concentration, his ears were fully attuned to the conversation unfolding before him.
+Despite his feigned concentration, the boy’s ears were still fully attuned to the conversation unfolding before him.

 “Perhaps we can discuss this in private,” Abby suggested tentatively, feeling a pang of awkwardness.

 “I am not leaving this boy unsupervised!”
-Belmont retorted, his concern over Josh’s presence most evident.
-“He’s already swiped some blueprints that I had on file here.
+Belmont retorted.
+“He already swiped some blueprints that I had on file here.
 God knows what mischief he’ll get into if left unattended!”

 Abby nodded, understanding Belmont’s apprehension.
 Josh did seem mischievous at times.
 “All right, then,” she acquiesced.
 “My husband has been presumed dead for some time.
 But recently, Mr. Gallowglass claimed he knew my husband was alive and had known for some time.
 How is that possible?
 How could Gallowglass have such information?”